 After the arrest, you’ll face criminal proceedings.
 The first step is an arraignment hearing where you’ll enter your plea: Guilty, Not Guilty, or No Contest.
 You’ll likely never plead guilty unless your attorney specifically advises it.
 Your attorney can ensure each step of this process is carefully planned and considered with your well-being in mind.

 During the arraignment, your Costa Mesa DUI attorney will work to negotiate a better outcome for you.
-Ideally, you won’t have to go to trial and charges will be reduced or dropped.
-However, if you do continue to trial, a jury will then decide your outcome.
+Ideally, you won’t have to go to trial, and charges will be reduced or dropped.
+However, if you continue to trial, a jury will decide your outcome.
+Talk to a Costa Mesa DUI lawyer today about your case.

 California DUI Penalties